huggingface/transformers/examples/seq2seq/README.md

 ./finetune.sh --help  # this calls python finetune.py --help
 ```

+To see the supported schedulers, add: `--lr_scheduler=help` to the other options

 ### Finetuning Training Params

 To override the pretrained model's training params, you can pass them to `./finetune.sh`: